Step 27 – Deceased Estate Administration Guide

 UNIFORM CIVIL PROCEDURE RULES 1999 (QLD) Section 603 (Aust.) (accessed 2/1/2021)

-Request a fixed-fee Letters of Administration application quote from our Trusted Partner, Willed Law.
-Avoid an incomplete application being rejected.
+Request a fixed-fee Letters of Administration application quote from our Trusted Partner.
+This way, you can avoid submitting an incomplete application that will be rejected.

 The following persons are eligible to apply as Administrator: